farizmamad/ecommerce-multitenant/README.md

 PostgreSQL
 Redis

+## Multi-tenancy Strategy

+The application has 2 types of database:
+1. Management Database, consists of "Tenants" and "Users" table.
+2. Tenants Database, consists of "Products" and "Orders".
+Each Tenant owned a database, so the data are separated.

+Implementation:
+1. The application connects to the Management Database from the startup.
+2. The application lazily connects to the Tenant Database in a Request-scope.

+Entity Relationship:
+1. Tenant - User: One-to-many
+2. Product - Order: One-to-many

+Product also store tenantId.
+Order also store tenantId, customerId = User.id, and productId.

 ## Multi-tenancy Security

-Every request guarded by TenantGuard will get the Tenant information in the Middleware.
+Every request (except to tenants and users) will get the Tenant information in the Middleware.

-Admin users can only manage its Tenant records.
+Every request guarded by TenantGuard will check somethings:
-Customer users can read allowed records from every Tenants.
+- Customer users can read allowed records from every Tenants.
+- Admin users can only manage its Tenant records.
 If Admin tries to access records from different tenants, the user will receive 'Tenant is not found' exception.

 ## Installation